SAP S/4HANA Output Management: A Look at the Architecture and Tools

 - Which one Form or which type of send is used.

-These rules are organized into **functions** that access context objects (such as your document data) and make decisions that subsequently lead to the creation of the output order items (database for COUTREQITEM).
+These rules are organized in **functions** that access context objects (such as your document data) on the one hand and make decisions on the other hand, which consequently lead to the creation of the output order items (database for COUTREQITEM).

 Key BRF+ access points